XueYing126/HumanML3D-SMPL/README.md

 ./amass_data/TotalCapture/
 ./amass_data/Transitions_mocap/

-**Please make sure the file path are correct, otherwise it can not succeed.**
+**Please make sure the file path are correct.**
 </details>

 ### 4. Process Data

 We follow the original HumanML3D to process the data (framerate, segment, mirror).

-In the end, you should find the data you need at './HumanML3D/smpl/'.
+Run the following scripts one by one.

 ```bash
 python s1_framrate.py

 python s2_seg_augmentation.py

 python s3_process_init.py

 python s4_cal_mean_std.py
 ```

+In the end, you should find the data you need at './HumanML3D/smpl/'.